-A number of new standards are effective for annual period beginning after 1st January 2021 and earlier application is permitted; however, the Company has not early adopted the new or amended standards in preparing these financial statements.
+A number of amendments to International Accounting Standards are effective for annual period beginning after 01st January 2022 and earlier adoption is permitted; however, the Company has not adopted or early adopted following amended standards in preparing these financial statements.

-The following amended standards and interpretation are not excepted to have a significant impact on the Company's financial statements.
+The following amended standards and interpretation are not expected to have a significant impact on the Company's financial statements.